PODDA2N/Completion-of-an-AWS-Cloud-Architecture-Certification/README.md

 Principle of Least Privilege

-Secure access management for applications and services
+Secure access management for applications and services.

 💻 Compute Services